Compensation Committee Charter

 The Committee may form subcommittees for any purpose that the Committee deems appropriate and may, subject to applicable law, delegate to such subcommittees such power and authority as the Committee deems appropriate.
 The Committee may, subject to applicable law, delegate to any member thereof such power and authority to execute documents and carry out actions on behalf of the Committee as the Committee deems appropriate.

-The Committee may request that any directors, officers or employees of the Company, or other persons whose advice and counsel are sought by the Committee, attend any meeting of the Committee, meet with any Committee members or representative of the Committee’s counsel, officers or experts and/or provide such pertinent information as the Committee requests, except that the Chairman and the Chief Executive Officer (the “CEO”) of the Company shall not attend any portion of the meeting of the Committee at which their respective compensation is voted on or deliberated.
+The Committee may request that any directors, officers or employees of the Company, or other persons whose advice and counsel are sought by the Committee, attend any meeting of the Committee, meet with any Committee members or representative of the Committee’s counsel, officers or experts and/or provide such pertinent information as the Committee requests, except that the Chairman and the Chief Executive Officer of the Company (the “CEO”) shall not attend any portion of the meeting of the Committee at which their respective compensation is voted on or deliberated.

 Following each of its meetings, the Committee shall report on the meeting to the Board, which report shall include a description of all significant actions taken or matters discussed by the Committee at the meeting.